 Oh No!
 We’ve been bitten by the Center Parcs bug!
+Longleat Center Parcs, here we come!
 After visiting Center Parcs Sherwood Forest in August 2015 the kids have always wanted to go back again.
-They loved it there so much, stating it was their best holiday ever, and still watch my vlog I made.
+They loved it there so much, stating it was their best holiday ever, and still watch the Sherwood Forest Center Parcs vlog I made.

-As we visited Sherwood Forest last time and blogged about that, I thought I would put together a review and let you know what we got up to at Center Parcs Longleat.
+As we visited Sherwood Forest last time and blogged/vlogged about that, I thought I would put together a review and let you know what we all got up to at Longleat Center Parcs.
 Short version……we loved it!

 If you love videos then check out our video of the weekend.
 I love capturing things on video as I think it brings the moments alive and shows the little moments of excitement in the kids.
 Good excuse to grab a cuppa too!

 When booking your lodge with Center Parcs you have a range of accommodation to pick from and have access to the map with every lodge numbered and colour coded to help you choose the location.

 We picked a 3 bedroom Executive Lodge.
 This has 3 bedrooms all with en-suites, 2 showers and 1 hydrobath.
 The reason why we picked an executive one was because of the location.
 We love having a lodge with a pond/lake at the back.
 Not a problem for us as we have older kids though.

 However, it means we have lots of different animals coming to the door!
 We had a family of ducks, Moorhens and babies.
 It’s so nice for the kids to watch, but do remember to bring along LOTS of food for the animals.
 If you forget to bring any you are still able to purchase it from the Center Parcs supermarket.

 We had peanuts for the squirrels, bird seed and duck feed.
 They loved it and Mummy duck even would ask for more when it ran out!